damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 - Describe what a Pull Request (PR) shall contain (detailed description of changes, summary of test, issue numbers that the PR resolves)
 - Specify code style
 - Contributor license agreement
 ```

-## Life of the documentation
+## Last updates

-*What is the life of your documentation?*
+*What is the last update of your documentation?*

 ```
-- URL of the lastest modification
-- Version history
+- Last modifiction (date, time, objet of modification, who,...)
 ```